gbif/jekyll-hp-base-theme/_includes/privacyTemplate.md

 If you send a message to our [Help Desk](mailto:{{ site.privacy.helpdeskEmail }}) a “ticket” along with your email may be logged in our ticketing system. {{ site.privacy.name }} will keep details provided during a support conversation private.
 From time to time {{ site.privacy.name }} may add your email to an appropriate mailing list for additional information.
 Individuals may remove themselves from mailings by following the unsubscribe link provided in every {{ site.privacy.name }} email.

-Legal basis for processing personal data for Help Desk purposes is our legitimate interest to respond to your requests cf. Art.
+The legal basis for processing personal data for Help Desk purposes is our legitimate interest to respond to your requests cf. Art.
 6 No. 1 lit. f GDPR.

 ### 6. Aggregated Statistics

 {{ site.privacy.name }} may, with the visitor’s prior consent, collect statistics about the behaviour of visitors to its website.
-For instance, {{ site.privacy.name }} may monitor the most popular pages, support articles, and blog posts on the sites. {{ site.privacy.name }} may display this information publicly or provide it to others.
+For instance, {{ site.privacy.name }} may monitor the most popular pages, support articles, and blog posts on the site. {{ site.privacy.name }} may display this information publicly or provide it to others.
 However, {{ site.privacy.name }} does not disclose personal data other than described in the Protection of Information section below.

-Legal basis for processing personal data for statistic purpose is your consent cf. Art.
+The legal basis for processing personal data for statistical purposes is your consent cf. Art.
 6 No. 1 lit. a GDPR.

 ### 7. Disclosure and transfer of your data